-

 What if I get a traffic conviction as a teenager?

-Louisiana does impose some stricter penalties for drivers younger than 18, but those penalties depend on the exact violation.
+Louisiana does impose some stricter penalties for minors, but those penalties depend on the exact violation.

-For example, drivers 18 and older aren’t banned from talking on cellular phones while driving, but drivers younger than 18 are banned from using both cellular phones and any other text messaging device.
+For example, adult drivers aren't banned from talking on cellular phones while driving, but minors are banned from using both cellular phones and any other text messaging device.
 Penalty?
 License suspension.

 To know for sure, you must contact your court with information about the violation.

-What are the penalties for a DWI conviction if I’m younger than 21?
+What are the penalties for a DWI conviction if I'm younger than 21 years old?

 Massive amounts of license suspension.
-You can lose your driving privileges for 180 days for a first conviction, and 365 days for a second conviction.
+You can lose your driving privileges for 180 days for a 1st conviction, and 1 year for a 2nd conviction.

 These suspensions are in addition to DWI-related fines and any other penalties the judge wants to impose.